-- The Commission recognizes that rapid technological change in the electric and natural gas industries increases the danger of "stranded assets" capital investments that turn out to be unneeded.
-For this reason, before making investments in large capital projects, utilities must thoroughly examine the feasibility of non-wires alternatives as solutions to meet the stated investment objective at the lowest overall life-cycle cost.
-Utilities must also undertake holistic planning approaches that fully examine technological options that can be deployed at a pace and scale that can meet policy objectives and customer expectations for continued system reliability and affordability. - In the long-term, the Commission expects that, under fair interconnection procedures, DER's will be able to stand on their own in the competitive marketplace without subsidies from electric and natural gas distribution ratepayers.
-Therefore, benefits and costs of any proposals to use electric and natural gas distribution rates to compensate new DERs must be weighed carefully and considered in connection with the benefits and efficiencies such DER may bring to the distribution system.
+- The Commission recognizes that rapid technological change in the electric distribution industry increases the danger of "stranded assets" capital investments that turn out to be unneeded.
+For this reason, before making investments in large capital projects, the utility must thoroughly examine the feasibility of non-wires alternatives as solutions to meet the stated investment objective at the lowest overall life-cycle cost.
+The utility must also undertake holistic planning approaches that fully examine technological options that can be deployed at a pace and scale that can meet policy objectives and customer expectations. - In the long-term, the Commission expects that, under fair interconnection procedures, DER's will be able to stand on their own in the competitive marketplace without subsidies from distribution ratepayers.
+Therefore, benefits and costs of any proposals to use distribution rates to compensate new DERs must be weighed carefully and considered in connection with the benefits and efficiencies such DER may bring to the distribution system.

-• The Commission is committed to ensuring that ratepayers obtain maximum benefit from their over \$90 million investment in Advanced Metering Infrastructure (AMI) by requiring the utility, to the extent economically and technically feasible, to maximize the use of AMI data in Distribution and Integrated Resource Planning, load forecasting, distribution system operations, and rate design as well as require activation of the Home Area Network108 capabilities of the smart meters.
+• The Commission is committed to ensuring that ratepayers obtain maximum benefit from their over \$90 million investment in Advanced Metering Infrastructure (AMI) by requiring the utility, to the extent economically and technically feasible, to maximize the use of AMI data in Distribution and Integrated Resource Planning, load forecasting, distribution system operations, and rate design as well as require activation of the Home Area Network2 capabilities of the smart meters.